ceejbot/putter/README.md

 Porqué no los dos?

 The problem with tagging, I believe, is in *guiding writers into using meaningful tags*.
 Writers will also have an urge to express themselves creatively in tagging that should also find a meaningful home.
-If the fandom wants to call the pairing `Twelfth Doctor/Clara Oswald` *whouffaldi*, the fandom should be able to do that.
+If the fandom wants to call the pairing `Twelfth Doctor/Clara Oswald` *whouffaldi*, a writer should be able to use that tag.
 Readers who don't know the nickname should be able to find it.

 My current thinking is that stories need two kinds of tags: standardized categorization from a fixed list, and free-form categorization at the author's whim.
 Lookup by the first can be made zippy because it's a fixed target.
 Lookup by the second should be handled by search.
 This also requires that a method be available to *promote* free-form tags to standardized tags as popularity demands.